ericjmoliveira/contacts-list/README.md

 4. Run the project:
    npm run dev

-5. In another terminal window, run the API: npm run api
+5. In a new terminal window, run the API: npm run api

 6. Done!